Categories

 • Spousal employment assistance

-• Travel-related costs, such as airfare, meals, hotel nights
+• Travel-related costs, such as airfare, meals, and hotel nights

-As every company has different goals and objectives for their relocation program it is common to see many relocation policies that are tiered, offering different levels of support for each employee.
+As every company has different goals and objectives for its relocation program, many-tiered relocation policies offer various levels of support for each employee.

 Here is a breakdown of the most common U.S. domestic relocation policy tiers per GMS research: